charles19132/copper/README.md

 1. Create a file in `components`, ending with `.sh`.

-2. Then edit this content to match your needs.
+2. Then edit this script to match your needs.

 > [!TIP]
 > You can also use the existing components as reference.